Shipyard Workers Face Elevated Mesothelioma Risk

 Dr. Irving Selikoff’s Studies (1960s-1980s)

-Dr. Selikoff’s research proved the link between asbestos exposure and mesothelioma:
+Dr. Selikoff’s research established the link between asbestos exposure and mesothelioma:

-- 1984 Norfolk Naval Shipyard survey: 79% showed lung abnormalities
+- 1984 Norfolk Naval Shipyard survey documented lung abnormalities among exposed workers

-- 80% of insulation workers with 20+ years experience had asbestosis
+- Insulation workers with 20+ years of exposure showed high rates of asbestosis

 Genoa, Italy Shipyard Study (55-Year Follow-up)